 Urban health projects are developed and conducted in close collaboration with community practice sites.
 TRIUMPH has partnerships with over 44 community-based organizations.
 A number of our long-term partners are highlighted below.

-The Center for Urban Population Health was officially established in April 2001 as a partnership of the University of Wisconsin School of Medicine and Public Health, Aurora Health Care and the University of Wisconsin-Milwaukee's College of Health Sciences.
+The Center for Urban Population Health was officially established in April 2001 as a partnership of the University of Wisconsin School of Medicine and Public Health, Advocate Aurora Health and the University of Wisconsin-Milwaukee's College of Health Sciences.
 The center's mission is to conduct and facilitate original population health research and educational initiatives that improve the health of urban communities through collaboration with academic and community organizations.

 The research program of the Center for Urban Population Health is population-focused and community-based, with a health and wellness perspective and a strong commitment to cultural diversity.
 The center's research programs focus on projects that address the health needs of women and children, the aging population, underrepresented communities and the economically disadvantaged.